 Dancers from different cultures and backgrounds come together to embrace the sensuality and passion that Zouk embodies.

-Zouk Music: The Rhythm of the Dance
+Zouk Music: The Rhythm of this Social Dance

 Central to the Zouk experience is the music that sets the dance’s rhythm and mood.
 Zouk music is a captivating blend of various genres, including Caribbean rhythms, pop, and electronic beats.